Table of Contents

 When you want the best sound, you need the best microphone for the job.
 AKG made that clear when they released the AKG C451 Condenser Modular System, a system that consisted of preamp bodies, interchangeable capsules, accessories, and more.
 The combination of the C451 E phantom-powered preamp and the CK1 cardioid capsule became a fast favorite for acoustic guitarists, and that sound has been the industry standard ever since.

-The original C451 had a smooth upper-end bump that allowed acoustic instruments to move from muddy to sparkling clear, and was a fantastic overhead mic on snare drums or cymbals as well.
+The original C451 had a smooth upper-end bump that allowed acoustic instruments to move from muddy to sparkling clear and was a fantastic overhead mic on snare drums or cymbals as well.
 However, with the dawn of the digital age, presence peaks became less popular and mic manufacturers worked on engineering mics that did away with them.
-But that wasn’t the end of the AKG condenser microphone, and the 451 mic was redesigned and rereleased in 2001 as the C451 B.
+But that wasn’t the end of the AKG condenser microphone, and the 451 mics was redesigned and rereleased in 2001 as the C451 B.

 The AKG 451B redesign was motivated by the discontinuation of the CMS (Condenser Modular System) series in the 1990s.
-The new 451 microphone is said to have nearly identical acoustics to the much-beloved CK1 capsule of the original C451, as well as a more rugged and reliable design.
+The new 451 microphones is said to have nearly identical acoustics to the much-beloved CK1 capsule of the original C451, as well as a more rugged and reliable design.
 You can read on to see just how well this newer version holds up to the original.

 The impact of the original C451 on the recording industry can’t be overstated.
-It’s with this legendary sound in mind, and a clamor from long-time fans, that AKG began the process of redesign in 1990.
+It’s with this legendary sound in mind, and a clamor from long-time fans, that AKG began the process of the redesign in 1990.
 The redesigned C451E preamp has lower self-noise, thanks to modern technology and more precise machine assembly.

-This microphone has a 3-micron gold-sputtered diaphragm in an electret design that’s designed to be almost completely reject handling noise.
+This microphone has a 3-micron gold-sputtered diaphragm in an electret design that’s designed to almost completely reject handling noise.
 The AKG C451 B also has highly sophisticated electronics that are complex but durable.
 With its light diaphragm and all-metal body, this mic has sufficient protection against RF interference.
-It also feels compact and sturdy, and is manufactured and assembled in Vienna, Austria.
+It also feels compact and sturdy and is manufactured and assembled in Vienna, Austria.

 While the original C451 was legendary for its sound alone, it did come with a lot of loose parts that made it difficult to use on the road.
 The redesign focused on creating a compact mic with all the features of the original.
 This included integrating the pre-attenuation pad and roll-off switches into the body, where they were previously screw-in accessories.
 The capsule has also been permanently attached to the body, allowing the new mic to withstand a 6-foot drop test and other temperature and humidity changes as well.

 The redesign helps with the mic longevity, but in terms of sound how does the AKG C451 B hold up?
 The answer is, just like the original.
 It has a neutral, smooth midrange and a gentle presence boost at 5kHz that flatters any acoustic instrument.
 It also has fantastic clarity, allowing guitars to stand out in the mix without overwhelming the other instruments.
-The new microphone isn’t exactly a one-to-one replica, and has a slightly more “modern” sound when compared to the original.
-However, on the whole, it’s a fantastic redesign, and is well worth the investment if you’re missing the classic C451 sound.
+The new microphone isn’t exactly a one-to-one replica and has a slightly more “modern” sound when compared to the original.
+However, on the whole, it’s a fantastic redesign and is well worth the investment if you’re missing the classic C451 sound.

-We’ve mentioned it once, we’ve mentioned it a hundred times, but the results are clear: where the AKG C451 B really shines is with the acoustic guitar.
+We’ve mentioned it once, and we’ve mentioned it a hundred times, but the results are clear: where the AKG C451 B really shines is with the acoustic guitar.
 The original C451 defined the sound with its CK1 capsule, and the redesign is no different.
 Guitars on this mic sound “sparkling” and fresh, with a clarity that’s bright without sounding grating.
 It’s fantastic on other instruments as well, giving cymbals and shakers presence, and working well with strings, piano, horns, and percussion.

-C451 aficionados may have mourned with the discontinuation of the original set, but AKG has proven with the C451 B that it’s back and better than ever.
+C451 aficionados may have mourned the discontinuation of the original set, but AKG has proven with the C451 B that it’s back and better than ever.
 Whether you use the C451 B alone or in a matched set (known as the C451 B/ST), you’re sure to find a recording experience that’s lively, present, and reliable.